apache/openwhisk-cli/notes.md

 How to set namespace properly... ?

-stored in .wskprops, initialized in client. client offers namespaceService.List() only.
+stored in .wskprops, initialized in whisk. client offers namespaceService.List() only.

 ---